 The CBT Alumni Club was formed from the CBT Retirees Club in 1983, after CBT no longer existed except in the hearts and minds of those who had worked there.
 Anyone who ever worked at CBT is welcome to join.
 Membership is $7 per year.

-The Board of Directors is a working board that creates and presents social events each year and three newsletters, Winter, Spring, and Fall, for the membership.
-We welcome people who would like to join and help us with our work.
+The Board of Directors is a working board that creates and presents social events each year and four newsletters, Winter, Spring, Summer, and Fall.
+We maintain a website and also a CBT Facebook group.

-Board Members for 2021 are:
+Board Members for 2026 are:

 Noreen Cullen, Vice President

-Tom Fenton, Vice President, Membership Chairman
+David Joy, Vice President, Membership Chairman

 Sandy Hedderman, Memorabilia Chairperson